 Most depressants are controlled substances that range from Schedule I to Schedule IV under the Controlled Substances Act, depending on their risk for abuse and whether they currently have an accepted medical use.
 Many of the depressants have FDA-approved medical uses.
-Rohypnol and Quaaludes are not manufactured or legally marketed in the United States.
+Rohypnol® and Quaaludes® are not manufactured, legally marketed, and have no accepted medical use in the United States.